 The most flexible and yet in some ways most primitive common scale is the chromatic scale, it represents all the white and black notes that you would find on one octave of a piano keyboard.

-If you look at the image above and twist your head 90 degrees to the left you will see that the module looks like the pattern of keys on a keyboard.
+If you look at the image above and twist your head to the left you will see that the module looks like the pattern of keys on a keyboard.

 The major scale is the most used scale type in western music.
-Its pitches follow the same pattern as the white note on a piano keyboard.
+Its pitches follow the same pattern as the white notes on a piano keyboard.

-After major, the minor scales are perhaps the next most popular, but they are a bit of a mishmash.
-Music theory isn’t exactly scientific in nature.
+After major, the minor scales are perhaps the next most popular, they tend to sound more serious than Major scales.

 The blues scale is very popular in blues, jazz, rock and other genres.